chestyspankers/eth-docker-docs/website/docs/Usage/ClientSetup.md

 With a VPS, you have a static IP by default.
 In your home network, that is typically not the case.

-You'll want a static IP address for your server, one that doesn't change.
+You'll want a static IP address for your server on your local network, one that doesn't change.
 This allows easier port-forwarding for your Ethereum client peering, and easier management and remote access for you:
 You do not need to find a changing server address.
 You can do set an unchanging IP address a few different ways.